awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 You can specify SSE\-KMS using the S3 console, REST APIs, AWS SDKs, and AWS CLI\.
 For more information, see the topics below\.

+**Note**
+You can use a multi\-Region key in Amazon S3\.
+Multi\-Region keys will work as customer master keys \(CMKs\) work today, but they will not use the multi\-Region features of the key\.
+For more information, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in *AWS Key Management Service Developer Guide*\.

 ## Using the S3 console<a name="add-object-encryption-kms"></a>

 This topic describes how to set or change the type of encryption an object using the Amazon S3 console\.